11 Simple Front Porch Privacy Ideas To Create a Serene Space

 Outdoor roller shades are the perfect way to keep your porch nice and cool.
 I love that you can adjust them to whatever level you need as well!

-The only downside to roller blinds is that they are probably the most high maintenance option on this list.
+The only downside to roll-up screens is that they are probably the most high-maintenance option on this list.

 Be sure when you’re not using them to roll them up so they don’t get dirty or dusty.
 You will have to dust them!
 Any time it’s super sunny out, take the opportunity to unroll them and let them air out!